transdigiware/blockchain/howto/ibp-console-join-network.md

 5. Click the **Generate** button to enroll this identity as the admin of your organization and export the identity to the Wallet, where it will be used when creating the peer and creating channels.
 6. Click **Export** to export the admin certificates to your file system.
 As we said above, this identity is not stored in your console or managed by {{site.data.keyword.IBM_notm}}.
 It is only stored in local browser storage.
 If you change browsers, you will need to import this identity into your Wallet to be able to administer the peer.
 Click **Next**.
 7. On the **Review MSP information** panel, make sure you have entered the correct information.
 When you are satisfied, click **Create MSP definition**.
+8. After the MSP has been created, click on the tile representing it.
+Then **download** the MSP to your local filesystem.
+You will need to send this MSP to all of the organizations the channels you join.

 Exporting your organization admin identity is important because you are responsible for managing and securing these certificates.
 If you switch browsers, you will need to import this admin identity otherwise you will not be able to operate Org2.
 {:important}